EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

   _In_  LPCTSTR lpFileName
 );
 ```
-These function have unicode counter-parts that are suffixed with 'W', those we will use.
+We will use the unicode counterparts of these functions that are suffixed with 'W'.
 Another function we will use is:
 ```language-c
 DWORD WINAPI GetLastError(void);
 ```
-This function will return us the error code, incase such errors arise during the api calls.
+If errors arise during the API calls, this function will return the error code.

 ##### Solution
-First of all we will have to import these functions to out code from the `kernel32.dll`
+First of all, we import these functions to our code from the `kernel32.dll`
 ```language-csharp
 [DllImport("kernel32.dll", SetLastError = true, CharSet = CharSet.Unicode)]
 static extern bool DeleteFileW(string lpFileName);